josephcslater/WSUThesisTemplate/short_course.md

-# Short Course- Writing Your Thesis/Dissertation in [LaTeX][]
+# Short Course: Writing Your Thesis/Dissertation in [LaTeX][]

-In order to get the most out of this class you need to be ready to go in the classroom.
+In order to get the most out of this class you need to be ready-to-go in the classroom.

 To do this, please perform the following steps on your laptop and bring it to